Giving notice of your marriage or civil partnership

 You can download the statement form and find out more, including what supporting evidence you need at the link below.

-You should submit this and any supporting evidence along with your marriage/civil partnership notice application.
+You should present this and any supporting evidence along with your marriage/civil partnership notice application.

 It is important to make early arrangements for the date and time of your marriage or civil partnership.